-Both the SX420 and the XZ-1 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the XZ-1 have been discontinued, but can regularly be found used on ebay.
 The XZ-1 was replaced by the Olympus XZ-2, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Olympus XZ-1 Manual.
+Further information on the features and operation of the SX420 and XZ-1 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Olympus XZ-1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Olympus XZ-1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.